hojun1105/hojun1105/README.md

 - 👋 Hi, I’m hojun
 - 👀 I’m interested in AI, Back-End Engineering
-- 🌱 I’m currently learning deeplearning for my future
-- 💞️ I’m looking to collaborate on diverse companies working on AI
+- 💞️ I’m looking to collaborate on diverse companies working on Software Engineering, AI
 - 📫 How to reach me hojun1105@gmail.com

 <!---